v2denny/AIbias/README.md

 ## **Motivation and Goals**

 1. **Understand the societal impact** of AI-driven systems through real-world case studies.
-2. **Identify key issues** such as bias, fairness, and transparency in algorithmic decision-making.
+2. **Identify key issues** such as bias, fairness and transparency in algorithmic decision-making.
 3. **Experiment with bias mitigation techniques** to evaluate their effectiveness and limitations.
 4. **Provide actionable insights** for building fairer AI systems while maintaining performance.
 <br>